Updates

 📝 Prelims Practice

-1. The Appropriation Bill authorizes withdrawal from the Consolidated Fund of India.
+1. It authorizes withdrawal of funds from the Consolidated Fund of India.

 Which of the above statements is/are correct?